camunda/camunda-docs-static/get-started/content/java-process-app/forms.md

 </form>
 ```

 Open the process with the modeler.
 Click on the start event.
 In the properties view, click on the `Forms` tab and insert `embedded:app:forms/request-loan.html` into the `Form Key` property field.
-This means that we want to use an `embedded` form inside the Tasklist and that the form is loaded from the `app`lication.
+This means that we want to use an `embedded` form inside the Tasklist and that the form is loaded from the application.
 Save the diagram and refresh the Eclipse project.

 {{< img src="../img/modeler-start-form.png" >}}